mgonline86/monday_scrapper/README.md

 ## Setup

-1. Create a Python Enviroment and Activate it.
+1. Create a Python environment and Activate it.
 2. Install Dependecies.

     ```bash